Robia LaMorte: Career

 After having appeared in more than thirty music videos and toured in a six-dancer troupe with the Pet Shop Boys, LaMorte was picked by Prince to be one of two lead dancers for the music video for "Cream", a single from his 1991 album Diamonds and Pearls.
 Prince had originally sought identical twins, but chose LaMorte along with another dancer, Lori Elle, because of their similar appearance and the dance chemistry they had with him.
 Elle as "Diamond" and LaMorte as "Pearl" subsequently appeared in the videos for "Cream", "Gett Off", "Strollin'", and the album's title track, as well as on the album's holographic cover itself.
 LaMorte and Elle then toured Europe with Prince, and when he temporarily refused to do any public speaking, the two women served as his spokespersons and conducted the main promotional efforts for Diamonds and Pearls.

 Elle would later go on tour with Ricky Martin and Michael Jackson.

 At the age of 22, LaMorte retired from dance and turned to acting.
 After doing numerous television commercials, she landed the role of Jason Priestley's girlfriend Jill Fleming on Beverly Hills, 90210 in two episodes and played the female lead (alongside Andrew Bowen) in the live action video game Fox Hunt.
 Her first regular role was as high school teacher and technopagan Jenny Calendar on the first two seasons of Buffy the Vampire Slayer.
 After her character was killed during the second season, she returned for two more episodes as a ghost.
 In the second season finale "Becoming, Part Two" she makes a brief appearance as a hypnosis induced suggestion by Drusilla to trick Rupert Giles into revealing the flaw in Angel's plan.
 Finally she returned during the third season episode "Amends" to play a false apparition of the dead Calendar, a guise assumed by the evil force known as "the First Evil".
 However, LaMorte had become a born-again Christian after a highway encounter with a Christian biker gang while she was praying for a sign from God.
 After having already accepted the guest appearance on her old show, she was upset to learn that she would be playing an equivalent of Satan.

-Since her role ended on Buffy, LaMorte has periodically accepted guest starring roles on various television shows.
-More recently she has retired from acting, focusing her efforts on other priorities such as Christian counseling, although she occasionally can be seen in commercials and smaller roles.
+After her role ended on Buffy, LaMorte periodically accepted guest starring roles on various television shows, before retiring from acting to focus her efforts on Christian counseling, although she was occasionally seen in commercials and smaller roles.
 She also spends some of her time preaching Christianity and selling audio CDs on her website that give accounts of her religious conversion and beliefs.
 In an FAQ on that site, LaMorte writes that while she was once a proponent of New Age beliefs, she rejected them after her conversion to Christianity.
-She criticizes these beliefs as a form of "earth worship" and characterizes the practice of witchcraft a dangerous opening for demonic influence.
+She criticizes these beliefs as a form of "earth worship" and characterizes the practice of witchcraft as a dangerous opening for demonic influence.
 She later returned to acting, appearing in the film Unplanned.